DoodleScheduling/apollo-controller/README.md

 Using `namespaceSelector.matchLabels: {}` will lookup sub graphs across all namespaces.

-**IMPORTANT**: The apollo-controller needs a shared volume between schema reconcilers and itself.
-The recommended way is to have an ephemeral pvc on the controller and assign the same volume to the reconcilers.
-Moreover the apollo-controller uses [doodlescheduling/rover](https://github.com/DoodleScheduling/rover) as image for the apollo rover cli since the is no official one. rover requires you as a user to accept the license, by design we do not package this acknowledgment.
+**IMPORTANT**: The apollo-controller uses [doodlescheduling/rover](https://github.com/DoodleScheduling/rover) as image for the apollo rover cli since the is no official one. rover requires you as a user to accept the license, by design we do not package this acknowledgment.
 You will need agree to the [license](https://www.apollographql.com/trust/licensing) via the reconciler template as follow or package your own rover image.